-Growing up in the small town of Bhubaneswar in eastern India, Pasupalak didn’t know anything about entrepreneurship, he was more interested in learning Sanskrit or playing Cricket.
-After that talk, he was so inspired by Gates’ tremendous impact in the world, that he decided to start his own company as soon as he graduated.
-Read the full story.
+Growing up in the small town of Bhubaneswar in eastern India, Pasupalak didn’t know anything about entrepreneurship.
+He was more interested in learning Sanskrit or playing Cricket.
+After that talk, he was so inspired by Gates’ tremendous impact in the world that he decided to start his own company as soon as he graduated.

 Pasupalak kept the hustle going.
 In 2010, he and his future business partner, Kaheer Suleman, built a piece of software for robots to understand natural human language commands in Professor Chrysanne Di Marco’s class.
 He loved the freedom the class provided to build whatever students could imagine.
 The prototype he developed in that class became the basis of his future company.
 Between his computer science classes and co-op terms, Pasupalak’s excitement about programming and artificial intelligence (AI) grew.

 At the time, not many people talked about AI, but Pasupalak was dreaming about making the future happen.
 With his best friend James Simpson (then classmate at Waterloo and future colleague at Maluuba), Pasupalak drove to Carnegie Mellon University to show the prototype to a famous professor.
 The professor rejected the idea outright, telling Pasupalak if he ever managed to build a real-world product with that technology, he would offer him a PhD in computer science.

 In 2011, at the Velocity Garage, Pasupalak and his team continued work on the algorithms he developed in Di Marco’s class.
 Before Apple's Siri was publicly launched, they developed mobile search algorithms where users could speak naturally into the phones and get the information they wanted.
 Velocity set them up with everything Pasupalak needed to start thinking about building a business, which he named Maluuba.